Top 10 Best Defensive Shooting Guards of All Time in NBA

 #1.
 Michael Jordan

-A six-time champion and six-time Finals MVP, Jordan was at the heart of the Chicago Bulls’ success in the mid-1980s and ’90s, and also one of their most marketable athletes.
+A six-time champion and six-time Finals MVP, Jordan was at the heart of the Chicago Bulls’ success in the mid-1980s and ’90s and one of their most marketable athletes.

-Jordan is currently the owner of the Charlotte Hornets franchise and continues to have a major role to play in the NBA.
+Jordan currently owns the Charlotte Hornets franchise and continues to play a major role in the NBA.

 |